🏆 Featured in Android Weekly and Kotlin Weekly!

 }

-And adding the following dependency to jvmTest.
+And we add the following dependency to jvmTest.

 kotlin {